JetBrains/lets-plot/docs/geocoding.md

 <a id="ignore-not-found"></a>
 #### `ignore_not_found()`
-Removes unknown names from result.
+Removes unknown names from the result.
 ```python
 geocode_cities(['paris', 'foo']).ignore_not_found().get_geocodes()
 ```